simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab Setup.md

     * **SECURITY WARNING:**  Do not store this key in any file (such as `application.properties` or `application.yml`) that you may share publicly, such as on GitHub, BitBucket, Google Docs, etc.  For the lab environment, we recommend use of environment variables.
     * If you loose this key, don't worry.
 You can easily create a new one if needed.
     * Note: You may have to establish a payment method if you have exhausted your free tier.
 This can happen if you use ChatGPT frequently - like we do.
-The labs in this course should cost less than $5, and probably less than $0.50.
+The labs in this course should cost less than $5.
 1. Restart your IDE after setting an environment variable this way.